 Lifting lugs on each insert are designed only for lifting that insert.
 Do not attempt to lift two or more inserts with lifting lugs on one insert.
-Lifting lugs may break allowing inserts to fall.
+Lifting lugs may break allowing inserts used, install protective covering (such as sections of lugs on boom butt must be limited to boom length given